North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 - Southern Miss and its opponents have combined to score more than 48 points in one game this season.

-- Saturday's total is 10.5 points higher than the combined 37.5 PPG average of the two teams.
+- Saturday's over/under is 10.5 points higher than the combined 37.5 PPG average of the two teams.

-- These two squads surrender a combined 62.9 points per game, 14.9 more than this contest's over/under.

-- The average total in Mean Green games this season is 64.2, 16.2 points above Saturday's total of 48.
+- This contest's over/under is 14.9 points lower than the 62.9 these two squads combine to give up per game in 2021.

+- The Mean Green and their opponents have scored an average of 64.2 points per game in 2021, 16.2 more than Saturday's total.

 North Texas Stats and Trends

-- North Texas is 2-2 against the spread and 1-4 overall when the team piles up over 342.9 yards.
+- When North Texas picks up more than 342.9 yards, the team is 2-2 against the spread and 1-4 overall.

-- The Mean Green have turned the ball over 13 times this season, two more turnovers than the Golden Eagles have forced (11).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.